hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 The challenge is to present the tips to the residents unobtrusively and with a lasting effect.

 ### Energy saving tips hot water

+#### Showering
+The best thing about showering is: No other activity can achieve greater savings through conscious behaviour every day and with such little effort.  <a href="#balmer2020">[1]</a>
+- Shower a little shorter and turn off the water while soaping. <a href="#wetzikon">[9]</a>
+  - About 8 liters of water are used per minute in your shower with the standard installed shower head.

 #### Washing Machine
 - Fill the washing machine as completely as possible. <a href="#co2online">[3]</a>
   - A new, energy-efficient machine uses approx. 45 liters of water per wash cycle. <a href="#practicetips">[4]</a>